2017 Southern Utah Thunderbirds football team

 The 2017 Southern Utah Thunderbirds football team represented Southern Utah University in the 2017 NCAA Division I FCS football season.
 They were led by second-year head coach Demario Warren and played their home games at Eccles Coliseum in Cedar City, Utah as sixth-year as members of the Big Sky Conference.
 They finished the season 9–3, 7–1 in Big Sky play to earn a share of the conference championship with Weber State.
 They received the conference's automatic bid to the FCS Playoffs where they lost to Weber State in the second round.

-Previous season

-The Thunderbirds finished the 2016 season 6–5, 5–3 in Big Sky play to finish in a tie for fourth place.